gavinlyonsrepo/RpiMotorLib/README.md

 3. Servo
     * Servo controlled by RPi.GPIO module PWM.
-    * Servo by pigpio library module PWM.
+    * Servo controlled by pigpio library module PWM.

 The end user can import this library into their projects and then control the components with short snippets of code.